BANK OF NOVA SCOTIA Buys 1, Se - GuruFocus.com

 The price-to-GF Value ratio is 0.92, earning the stock a GF Value rank of 7.

-BANK OF NOVA SCOTIA reduced their investment in NAS:AMZN by 201,404 shares.
-The trade had a 0.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $154.6.
+BANK OF NOVA SCOTIA reduced their investment in NYSE:NLSN by 14,349,226 shares.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.63.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.